dazraf/corda-monitoring-workbook/README.md

 1. JDK 1.8 installed.
 2. An environment capable of running basic Unix shell scripts.
-3. A relatively modern browser - should would in IE but not tested.
+3. A relatively modern browser - should work in IE but not tested.

 ## Build